What’s going on with Canton’s Democratic Party? City leaders have varying opinions.

 “Wassie attempted to contact Scanlan to have a meeting in preparation for the upcoming primary.
 He refused to take any calls or respond to her.
 Believing that nobody was going to do anything to prepare for the election, she consulted with (Democratic) party leadership on how she could proceed, with her believing at the time she would be the only one participating,” Blackmon said.

 William Truly also claims that it’s Scanlan who was trying to oppress Black votes.
-“Why would (a) republican want to be part of a Democratic committee, except to create chaos and confusion?” he asked.
+“Why would (a) Republican want to be part of a Democratic committee, except to create chaos and confusion?” he asked.
 “And he almost did.
 He said his intent was to get rid of the ‘dark side,’ which to me, means African-American voters.”

 Canton, is a majority Black city with approximately 13,500 people.
 A GOP candidate has not won Canton’s top spot in years.
-And races for the top position have even been close.
+And races for the top position have not even been close.

 In 2017, Truly was elected with 75 percent of the vote.
 In 2013, Arnel Bolden, also Democrat, was elected mayor with 92 percent of the vote.